AnishGane/Task-Manager/README.md

 ### Prerequisites
 - Make sure you have a web browser installed (Chrome, Firefox, Edge, etc.).
 - Make sure you have install Node.js, if you haven't installed it, Click here [Node JS](https://nodejs.org/en)
+- Have a grasp knowledge of npm(node package manager).

 ### Installation